You might be suffering from a rotator cuff tear if:

 The 1st step is to reduce swelling.
 Most people find that a lot of the pain goes away with the swelling.
 More importantly, however, is that swelling impedes blood circulation in an injured area and this has a dampening effect on your healing rate.
 Reduce swelling by using a Cold Compress or Ice Pack.
 Using this early on in your healing process will numb your pain in a comforting way, get rid of your swelling and minimize further tissue damage in your rotator cuff on a cellular level.
 Application of a Cold Compress or Ice Pack will dramatically reduce the amount of fluid leaking into your shoulder joint, decrease pressure being placed on your blood vessels, and open the pathways necessary to deliver blood flow right into your torn rotator cuff.

-Effective Cold Compression with a Cold Compress slows nerve and cell function - reducing swelling that blocks blood vessels from doing their job.
+Effective Cold Compression with a Cold Compress slows nerve and tissue function - reducing swelling that blocks blood vessels from doing their job.

 The most common rotator cuff tears are in areas that get very little bloodflow.
 This is what you need to change - you need to greatly enhance your blood circulation in the shoulder area to kickstart healing into high gear.
-This is done best by using a Shoulder T•Shellz Wrap® (Deep Tissue Therapy).
+This is done best by using a Shoulder T•Shellz Wrap® (Circulatory Boost).

-Deep Tissue Therapy therapy substantially increases the flow of blood to your injured shoulder without the need to exercise or move your weakened joint.
+Circulatory Boost therapy substantially increases the flow of blood to your injured shoulder without the need to exercise or move your weakened joint.
 The only way to get maximum blood flow to your torn tissue is to help your body stimulate blood flow.
-Deep Tissue Therapy is the fast, easy, pain-free way to increase blood flow.
+Circulatory Boost is the fast, easy, pain-free way to increase blood flow.
 More blood flow means more healing nutrients, oxygen and antibodies; which means faster, more complete healing of your damaged tissue.
-The only way to get Deep Tissue Therapy while treating yourself at home is through use of a Shoulder TShellz Wrap.
+The only way to get Circulatory Boost while treating yourself at home is through use of a Shoulder TShellz Wrap.